Glencoe’s Award-Winning History Center

 Wright’s work in Glencoe began in 1905 with the Glasner House at 850 Sheridan Road.
 It was followed in 1906 by designs for Elizabeth Stone and Walter Gerts which were never built.
 A third 1906 design for Grace Fuller remains the subject of dispute.
 Some believe it was built and later demolished.
 Others believe it was never built at all.
 A concrete house for Edmund D. Brigham was completed in the winter of 1908-1909.

-The majority of Wright’s work in Glencoe, however, was done at the behest of attorney Sherman Booth and his wife, Elizabeth, who became interested in Wright after seeing some of the homes he designed in Oak Park.
-In November of 1910, the Booths purchased a 15-acre tract in northeast Glencoe and retained Wright to design an estate residence.
+The majority of Wright’s work in Glencoe, however, was done at the behest of attorney Sherman Booth.
+In November of 1910, Booth and his wife, Elizabeth, purchased a 15-acre tract in northeast Glencoe and retained Wright to design an estate residence.
 Wright said the Booths were “nice clients” in a January 1911 letter to Darwin Martin which indicated that sketches for the home were due in March.
 The Booth commission offered Wright the opportunity to work with a challenging wooded site augmented by a winding ravine.
 Wright frequently said that the more interesting the site, the more interesting the design.
 The ravine became an integral part of his plan for the estate.

 Booth’s relationship with Wright quickly grew from client to attorney to friend.
 In December 1911, newspapers noted that Sherman Booth represented both Wright and his estranged wife, Catherine, in the public spectacle surrounding Wright’s affair with Mamah Borthwick.
 Booth also represented Wright in litigation involving the publication and distribution of the famous Wasmuth Portfolio in the United States.